 - Direct Sales:This go to market strategy leans heavily on hiring hunters within your organization.
 In a direct sales approach, if the choice was to be made between a good hunter and a good closer, you will most likely need to take the hunter.
 To be clear, in no way am I implying that there aren’t professionals that are both hunters and closers out there.
 However, it is more difficult to identify and find professionals that are exceptional at both.
 The model will also require developing a successful networking and branding strategy.
 You can use this approach and still leverage your time, without using paid referral partners, by tapping into conduits of business.
 For instance, aligning with business associations and/or becoming an endorsed solution is a solid way of expanding your opportunity within a vertical of interest.
 Referrals are key in this approach as well.
 When your PEO delivers superior results, utilize those case studies and testimonials to tap into business opportunities through client referrals.
 Advertising and marketing will most likely be more of a focal point within a direct sales PEO to create brand awareness.

-WRAP UP: Here are a few important takeaways from this article.
+Here are a few important takeaways from this article.
 I hope that you find them useful in developing your approach and go to market strategy.

 - Understand your prospects needs and illustrate the results your PEO delivers.
 Make sure to discuss what the client’s role in the relationship will be.
 This will maximize the results and benefits for both parties.